const matrix = [ [0, 1], [2, 3], [4, 5], ];

 const matrixA = math.matrix([[0, 1], [2, 3], [4, -5]]); const matrixB = math.matrix([[1, -1], [-2, 4], [-7, 4]]); // addition const matrixAdditionAB = math.add(matrixA, matrixB); // [ [ 1, 0 ], [ 0, 7 ], [ -3, -1 ] ] // subtraction const matrixAdditionAB = math.subtract(matrixA, matrixB); // [ [ -1, 2 ], [ 4, -1 ], [ 11, -9 ] ] // multiplication const matrixK = math.matrix([[0, 1], [2, 3], [4, 5]]); const matrixL = math.matrix([[2, 4], [6, 2]]); const matrixKL = math.multiply(matrixK, matrixL); // [ [ 6, 2 ], [ 22, 14 ], [ 38, 26 ] ] // division const matrixY = math.matrix([[0, 2], [2, 4], [4, 6]]); const matrixZ = math.matrix([[2, 1], [2, 2]]); const matrixYZ = math.divide(matrixY, matrixZ); // [ [ -2, 2 ], [ -2, 3 ], [ -2, 4 ] ]

-In addition, you can perform matrix scalar multiplication and division.
+In addition, you can perform matrix scalar multiplication and division as well.
+It’s performed element-wise.

 // matrix scalar multiplication const matrixG = math.matrix([[0, 1], [2, 3], [4, -5]]); const matrixG3 = math.multiply(3, matrixG); // [ [ 0, 3 ], [ 6, 9 ], [ 12, -15 ] ] // matrix scalar division const matrixH = math.matrix([[2, 4], [6, 2], [4, -4]]); const matrixH2 = math.divide(matrixH, 2); // [ [ 1, 2 ], [ 3, 1 ], [ 2, -2 ] ]

-Since a vector is only a specific form of a matrix, you can perform matrix-vector multiplication as well.
+Since a vector is only a specific form of a matrix, you can perform matrix-vector multiplication too.

 const matrixI = math.matrix([[0, 1], [2, 3], [4, 5]]); const vectorJ = math.matrix([, ]); const vectorIJ = math.multiply(matrixI, vectorJ); // [ [ 1 ], [ 7 ], [ 13 ] ]